arnolanglade/arnolanglade.github.io/site/collections/_posts/2023-05-22-use-composition-instead-of-props-drilling.md

 }
 ```

 The `ProductList`  has to display elements depending on the given props.
 This big component will help mutualize the code but it will introduce complexity.
 Adding too many props will make your components complex, and hard to understand and maintain.
-Composition will use us to get rid of those props.
+Composition will help us to get rid of those props.

 **Note:** The `ProductList` component only has 3 props because I wanted to keep the example simple but guess what happens when your components have tens of props to configure them?